Summary 2: First Part of the Training (continued)

 Good evening,

-I tried different aspects discussed: perspective, line values, shadows...
+I tried to incorporate the various aspects discussed: perspectives, line values, shadows, etc.

 Bonsoir,